oqolarte/oblong/content/project/site.md

 - it's compressed as much as possible, to reduce its size, minimizing the time it takes to load.
 There are several tools you can use to do this.
 [Tiny JPG](https://tinyjpg.com) is an online image compression tool, in which you can upload up to 20 image files, max 5MB each.
-Personally, I use [ImageMagick](https://imagemagick.org/), which is a free image manipulation tool that I can access in my command line.
+Personally, I use [ImageMagick](https://imagemagick.org/), which is a free image manipulation tool that I can access in my command line offline.
 It's available in many platforms including Linux, Windows, macOS, iOS, Android, etc.

 ## Back-end